 If you have a question about “Why does my email account keep asking for a password?” and are tired of looking for solutions to fix this problem, you have come to the right place.
 The following are the solutions that will help fix this problem of yours.

-Solution 1: Verify your Mail password in Internet Accounts preferences
+Solution 1: Verify your Mail password in your Internet Account preferences

 If you’re entering the wrong password, the Mail app won’t allow you to access the contents of your account.
 Hence, verifying and changing the password of your Mac Mail can fix this problem.
 Here is the answer to your problem: How do I update my password in Mac Mail?

-Step.
-5→ Exit from system preferences and try accessing your account in the Mail app.
+4. Exit from system preferences and try accessing your account in the Open Browser.

 Solution 2: Try logging in to your account using webmail.